AndreaMattone/Blockchain_Ethereum_PoA/README.md

 ## Getting Started

 These instructions will allow you to connect to an ethereum private Proof Of Authority network.
-If you clone this repo you have the pre-inizializated blockchain in /myEthPoa and you can directly go to the "Run" module.
+If you clone this repo you have the pre-inizializated blockchain (with Node1 and Node2 Sealers and Node3 not a Sealer) in /myEthPoa and you can directly go to the "Run" module.